 10. Asking reasonable questions

+One of the unwritten relationship rules is to ask interesting questions.
 The key to getting to know another person lies in asking the correct questions.
 You want to know enough about them to determine whether you like them or not, but you also should refrain from getting too personal on initial dates.

 Unless they are clearly willing to delve deep into their personal histories, do not go poking your nose in places your date might not be comfortable.